 Research has been central to the work of the Derwent Valley Mills World Heritage Site (DVMWHS) since the partners began the application for inscription on the World Heritage List.
 This process required a review of past research and new work to build a convincing case for presentation to UNESCO.
 Since achieving inscription, our commitment to research has continued to ensure there is a deep, accurate and developing understanding of the Outstanding Universal Value and stories relating to the DVMWHS.

 This document was produced in consultation with with our many partners, local researchers, and universities.
 We encourage you to use it as a guide for your studies of the World Heritage Site.
+More information below or you can access the interactive Research Framework ‘wiki’ here.

 Occasionally, we hold workshops for people interested in furthering their knowledge and skills, as well as sharing their work.
 Details of these workshops will be given here.